nodejitsu/handbook/book.md

 on the Nodejitsu platform.
 Nodejitsu strives to have a lightning-fast turnaround on all issues you may have!

+The following can be extremely helpful for the support team if you have them ahead of time:

+1. username/appname
+1. A [gist](https://gist.github.com/) of your package.json file
+1. A [gist](https://gist.github.com/) of your command/action and error output file
+1. Versions of tools and apps; `jitsu -v`, `node -v`, `npm -v`
+1. The platform you are working on--Linux, Mac, Windows, etc.

 ## E-mail

 You can also contact us via email, at